bruce-hill/tomo/docs/nums.md

 ### `format`

 **Description:**
-Formats a number as a string with a specified precision.
+Formats a number as a text with a specified precision.

 **Signature:**
 ```tomo